SASCHA RILEY'S UNVERIFIED ALLEGATIONS: Lisa Voldeng's Cringeworthy & Irresponsible Interview of a Sexual Abuse Victim

 Anachronisms and Logical Inconsistencies

 Here are some of the inconsistencies in his allegations.
-As a recap, Riley alleges he was trafficked to a ring led by Donald Trump in the early-to-mid 1980s—a ring he claims included high-profile figures like Andy Biggs, Jim Jordan, Lindsey Graham, and Clarence Thomas.
+As a recap, Riley alleges he was trafficked to a snuff ring led by Donald Trump in the early-to-mid 1980s—a ring he claims included Jeffrey Epstein, Andy Biggs, Jim Jordan, Lindsey Graham, and Clarence Thomas.

 Critically, the claims include several historical improbabilities: